Agricultural sustainability in northern Nigeria: Soils of the region

 The soils in the northern region of Nigeria are categorized as reddish brown or brown soils of the semi-arid and Arid Regions.
 They are also known as tropical Ferruginous Soil and are considered to be comparable to Ferric Luvisols.
 These are sandy soils that are made up of about 85% sand.
-Their pH values range between 6.0 and 7.0 and their bulk densities are about 1.4 g/cm3.
+Their pH values range between 6.0 and 7.0 and their bulk densities are about 1.4 g/cm^{3}.

 Soil in most parts of northern Nigeria is Sandy characterized by low water holding capacity.
 Exception is the soil in Kebbi, Sokoto, Zamfara and Adamawa known as fadama soil with high water content and organic matter.
 Most soil in the north is rich in nitrogen phosphorus content.

 Conservation and control of soil moisture

 While there exist poverty in the region, as well as people who are without sufficient food, it does not appear to be a decline in crop yields.
 Instead, evidence suggests there has been a sustained effort to increase the production of food in an attempt to keep up with the increasing need.